AB-1064

 Summary

-The legislation defines "covered products" as AI systems that include companion chatbots capable of providing mental health therapy, fostering emotional attachments, or manipulating children into harmful behaviors.
-It also encompasses systems that collect biometric information, generate social scores, assess emotional states outside medical settings, or scrape children's images without parental consent.
-Under the act, developers and deployers must implement measures to prevent children from accessing AI products not explicitly designed for their use, while data sharing agreements involving children's personal information require authorization from parents of children under 13 or direct consent from those aged 13-16.
+The act further restricts AI systems that process children's biometric data beyond identity verification, generate social scores, assess emotional states outside medical settings, or scrape facial images without parental consent.
+Developers and deployers must implement measures preventing children from accessing AI products not explicitly designed for their use, while also refraining from using children's personal information to train or fine-tune these systems.

-The Attorney General may pursue civil penalties of $25,000 per violation and seek injunctive relief for infractions.
-Children who experience actual harm from covered products, or their guardians, maintain the right to file civil actions for damages, attorney fees, and other remedies.
-The act also protects employees who report potential violations from retaliation and prohibits false statements about compliance with its provisions.
+Enforcement provisions authorize the Attorney General to pursue civil penalties of $25,000 per violation along with injunctive relief and attorney fees.
+Children who experience actual harm from covered AI products, or their parents/guardians, may file civil actions to recover damages and obtain injunctive relief.
+The legislation includes whistleblower protections for employees who report potential violations and prohibits false statements about compliance with the act's requirements.

 40% progression